oracle-livelabs/database/oci-adb-iam/lab3_db-credentials-and-login/lab3_db-credentials-and-login.md

 ## Task 2: Connect to the database with a token.

 1. Get generate a token used for database access.
+It is possible to generate this token because of the OCI_TOKEN parameter we added to the tnsnames.ora file in the previous lab.
+Not needing a password is useful if you have hundreds of databases in your environment, as managing passwords for each DB can be time consuming.

     ```
-    oci iam db-token get
+    <copy>oci iam db-token get</copy>
     ```

 2. Connect to the database using your token.
-This lets you connect to the database without a password.
-Not needing a password is useful if you have hundreds of databases in your environment, as managing passwords for each DB can be time consuming.
-For more information on parameters in the sqlnet.ora or tnsnames.ora files, please see the Oracle Database 19c Net Services Reference book.
-You should see the same output from this query as in the previous step.
+Notice that the AUTHENTICATION_METHOD is now listed as TOKEN_GLOBAL, rather than PASSWORD_GLOBAL which it was when you previously accessed the database with your IAM username and password.

     ```
-    sql /@lltest_high <<EOF
+    <copy>sql /@lltest_high <<EOF
     select sys_context('SYS_SESSION_ROLES', 'SR_DBA_ROLE') from dual;
     select sys_context('USERENV','CURRENT_USER') from dual;
     select sys_context('USERENV','AUTHENTICATED_IDENTITY') from dual;